mikemadden42/beats-branch/README.md

-# build_beats
+# beats-branch

-Containerized env to build Elastic Beats
+Containerized env to create branch in beats repo

 Use the following command to build this image.
 Change the tag as needed.